2024 Jump Start College Tour

 Mentorship & chaperone support

-College tours (1-day & week-long) Based on Availability ($100 per trip if selected)
+College tours (day trips) Based on Availability ($75 per trip if selected)

 Career experiential learning Based on Availability